 Table 2 shows the results of an experiment conducted on a total of 112 samples.

 Collaborative work on further technology research continues, the results will be published as they become available.

-Currently, the evaluation of the effectiveness of the genetic test "ARNA BC" takes place in 2 leading research and clinical centers of the country.
+Currently, the evaluation of the effectiveness of the genetic test "ARNA Breast" takes place in 2 leading research and clinical centers of the country.

-ARNA Genomics actively cooperates with the OncoTarget Personal Oncology Center of the Sechenov University, Moscow (chief researcher is professor, MD, Marina Sekacheva) and NMI of Oncology.
-Petrova, St. Petersburg (the main researcher is Professor, Corresponding Member of the Russian Academy of Sciences, Yevgeny Naumovich Imyanitov).
+ARNA Genomics actively cooperates with the OncoTarget Personal Oncology Center of the Sechenov University, Moscow (chief researcher is professor, MD, Marina Sekacheva).

 The results of these studies will serve as the basis for the next steps to the wide dissemination of the test in laboratories and clinics around the world.

-The genetic test "ARNA BC" is indicated for those who want to get ahead of the development of the disease and save life without breast cancer.
+The genetic test "ARNA Breast" is indicated for those who want to get ahead of the development of the disease and save life without breast cancer.

 First of all, the test is indicated for women over 18 years of age who are at increased risk of developing breast cancer:

 - with identified mutations of BRCA1 / BRCA2;

 - with benign breast diseases (proliferative, without atypia, atypical hyperplasia);